-The financial information of the Covered Bond Guarantor derives from the statutory financial statements of the Covered Bond Guarantor as at and for the years ended on 31 December 2019 and 31 December 2020.
-The statutory financial statements of the Covered Bond Guarantor as at and for the year ended on 31 December 2020 have been prepared in accordance with IAS/IFRS Accounting Standards principles in respect of which an auditors' report has been delivered by KPMG S.p.A. on 5 March 2021.
-The statutory financial statements of the Covered Bond Guarantor as at and for the year ended on 31 December 2019 have been prepared in accordance with IAS/IFRS Accounting Standards principles in respect of which an auditors' report has been delivered by KPMG S.p.A. on 5 March 2021.
-The statutory financial statements of the Covered Bond Guarantor as at and for the year ended on 31 December 2019 have been prepared in accordance with IAS/IFRS Accounting Standards principles in respect of which an auditors' report has been delivered by KPMG S.p.A. on 10 March 2020.
-Such financial statements, together with the report of KPMG S.p.A. and the accompanying notes, are incorporated by reference into this Base Prospectus.
-The financial information is incorporated by reference into this Base Prospectus.
-The financial information is incorporated by reference into this Base Prospectus.
-The financial information is incorporated by reference into this Base Prospectus.
+The financial information of the Covered Bond Guarantor derives from the statutory financial statements of the Covered Bond Guarantor as at and for the years ended on 31 December 2022 and 31 December 2021.
+The statutory financial statements of the Covered Bond Guarantor as at and for the years ended on 31 December 2022 and 2021 have been prepared in accordance with IFRS.
+EY S.p.A. issued the independent auditors' reports on the statutory financial statements of the Covered Bond Guarantor as at and for the years ended on 31 December 2022 and 2021, respectively on 16 March 2023 and 14 March 2022.
+The English translation of such financial statements, together with the English translation of the independent auditors' reports of EY S.p.A., are incorporated by reference into this Base Prospectus (see the section headed "Documents incorporated by reference").